sergsb/MolCompassKnimeNode/README.md

 <br>

 ## Access
-This KNIME workflow is build automatically, using GitHub Actions.
+This KNIME workflow is built automatically using GitHub Actions.
 You can download builds from ...
 ## Building from scratch